Manish-Royan/JAVA/JAVA-Notes/Core Java/Java Basics/Chapter-2/2.1 - DataType in Java/2.1.1 - Primitive DataType/README.md

 * Default choice for integer values (e.g., loop counters, arithmetic operations).

 * Used in most calculations due to its balance of range and memory usage.

+## Q. When to use such data-type?
+→ Use int as the default for whole numbers unless memory constraints or larger ranges are required.

 ### 📌 Example:
 ```Java